Doepfer A-178 Theremin Control Voltage Source

-Ships today if ordered in the next 43 minutes!
+Ships tomorrow if ordered in the next 16 hours and 3 minutes!

 Doepfer A-178 Theremin Control Voltage Source offers the control features of one of the oldest instruments within the tradition of electronic music.
 One can say, that controlling a synthesizer's paramter with your gestures can bring unparalleled smoothness to the modulation.
 Try it out for yourself, even a gate output is available!

 Doepfer A-178 Theremin Control Voltage Source - a module for generating a variable control voltage by approaching/removing hand to/from an antenna.
 The distance range is about 30 cm.
 Additionally the module is equipped with a Gate output with adjustable threshold level.
 Controls/Inputs/Outputs: antenna input, offset (knob for zero adjust), 2 x CV out, 2 x LED (for CV control positive/negative and zero offset adjust)

 To simulate the original Theremin two A-178, a VCO (e.g. A-110) and a linear VCA (e.g. A-130 or A-132) are required.
 But of course the A-178 can be used to control other functions in the A-100 (e.g. filter frequency, modulation depth and/or speed, tempo, attack/decay time and so on).